ocornut/imgui/README.md

 <b>Can you reskin the look of Dear ImGui?</b>

 You can alter the look of the interface to some degree: changing colors, sizes, padding, rounding, fonts.
-However, as Dear ImGui is designed and optimised to create debug tools, the amount of skinning you can apply is limited.
+However, as Dear ImGui is designed and optimized to create debug tools, the amount of skinning you can apply is limited.
 There is only so much you can stray away from the default look and feel of the interface.
 Below is a screenshot from [LumixEngine](https://github.com/nem0/LumixEngine) with custom colors + a docking/tabs extension (both of which you can find in the Issues section and will eventually be merged):

 ![LumixEngine](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v151/lumix-201710-rearranged.png)